One minute review

 - How much does it cost? $29.99 / £29.99 / AU$59.99

 Amazon Fire TV Stick Lite pricing

-The Amazon Fire TV Stick Lite will be available globally from September 30, though it's available for pre-order until that date.
+The Amazon Fire TV Stick Lite launched on September 30.
 You can buy it for $29.99 or £29.99 in the US and UK respectively, or for AU$59.99 in Australia (marking the first time a Fire TV model has landed in the territory).